mattermost/docs/source/collaborate/archive-unarchive-channels.rst

 Unarchive a channel
 -------------------

 System admins and Team admins can unarchive public channels or private channels they belonged to before they were archived.
-When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the `data retention policy </configure/configuration-settings.html#data-retention-policies>`__.
+When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the :ref:`data retention policy <configure/configuration-settings:data retention policies>`.

 .. tab:: Web/Desktop